Hong Kong hills shine with protest lights in festival-themed rally | Devdiscourse

 But as Hong Kong convulses from more than three months of political unrest, activists used the night as a way to keep their movement buoyant with no signs of protests abating.
-Throughout the evening thousands of activists with torches on their heads hiked their way up hill trails leading to the top of Lion Rock which overlooks the sprawling skyscrapers of the city's Kowloon district, one of the most densely populated places on earth.
+Throughout the evening, thousands of activists with torches on their heads hiked up hill trails leading to the top of Lion Rock, which overlooks the sprawling skyscrapers of the city's Kowloon district, one of the most densely populated places on earth.

-They also gathered to form a long human chain on the Peak -- a popular tourist spot which offers picture-postcard views of the finance hub and its dramatic waterfront.
-Both groups, whose lights were visible to each other across the harbour, chanted slogans and sang "Glory to Hong Kong", an anonymously penned protest anthem which has gone viral in recent days.
+They also gathered to form a long human chain on the Peak -- a popular tourist spot which offers picture-postcard views of Hong Kong and its dramatic waterfront.
+Both groups, whose lights were visible to each other across the harbor, chanted slogans and sang "Glory to Hong Kong", an anonymously penned protest anthem which has gone viral in recent days.

-"Me and my wife decided to walk up to show our sincerity to our government that we really want freedom," he said.
+"We are going to fight with Hong Kong and fight for freedom," added another protester, who gave his surname Shum.
+On the Peak, protester Wan Luk said she skipped the traditional meal with her family.

+"I think Hong Kong people need to unite their power, so I came out," she said.
 Hong Kong has been battered by nearly 100 days of protests, sparked by a now-abandoned plan to allow extraditions to the mainland.

 But smaller groups of hardline protesters have fought increasingly violent battles with riot police and vandalised subway stations in scenes that have sent shockwaves through the once-stable financial hub.
 The city is now deeply polarised with fights frequently breaking out between different political camps.